lukamiletic95/papers/Ideal and restrictive.md

 	3. C node starts sending T to all the members of the validator set.
 	4. What if the size of some validator's Mempool would exceed the maximum number of transactions per block?

-If the aforesaid scenario occurred, and the
+If the aforesaid scenario occurred, and the *FN* node added the transaction to its Mempool, thus exceeding the size of the block, it would be possible that the transaction would never be executed.
+Since the validator set changes dynamically,

 Therefore, Mempool of a particular *V* node can never exceed the size of *M*.
 If that were to happen, a *C* transaction might never be executed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzQ2MjQ2NjMsMTcyNzc2NTQxNCwtNT
+eyJoaXN0b3J5IjpbNjcwMTc0OTcxLDE3Mjc3NjU0MTQsLTU3Nz
-c3MDE5MjgwLDM4ODU0MjY0Miw2MTcyMzk1MywtMTcxOTM1MzU1
+AxOTI4MCwzODg1NDI2NDIsNjE3MjM5NTMsLTE3MTkzNTM1NTcs
-Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzldfQ==
+ODQ0OTQwMzAxLC05MDgzODM3OSwtOTI4ODY2MzM5XX0=
 -->